 If the UE supports DNS over (D)TLS, the UE shall include the DNS_SRV_SEC_INFO_IND Notify payload as defined in clause 8.2.9.18 in the IKE_AUTH request message and, if the UE wishes to indicate which security protocol type(s) are supported by the UE, the UE may indicate the supported DNS server security protocols in the DNS_SRV_SEC_INFO_IND Notify payload.

 If the UE included the DNS_SRV_SEC_INFO_IND Notify payload in the IKE_AUTH request message and receives the DNS_SRV_SEC_INFO Notify payload as defined in clause 8.2.9.19 in the IKE_AUTH response message, the UE shall pass to the upper layer contents of the one or more DNS server security information fields of the DNS_SRV_SEC_INFO Notify payload.

+If the UE receives the "CERT" payload of the IKE_AUTH response message, the UE shall check the certificate in the "CERT" payload as specified in 3GPP TS 33.402 [15].

 7.2.2.2 Tunnel establishment not accepted by the network